Hardest to Call

 The Viet Cong on the other hand had no artillery or armour or air support.
 They countered these severe disadvantages by being locals or nationals more familiar with the terrain, using the night, jungle, caves and tunnel hides and by adopting a range of counter tactics such as ‘hit and run’ (if out-numbered) or ‘hugging the belt’ to reduce the effects from artillery and air power.
 They made extensive use of booby-traps and mines and were adept at living off the land.
 Psychologically, they had time on their side, an almost unlimited supply of recruits and, since it was their homeland, enjoyed local rural support.

 Strategists (e.g. Robert Thompson of the ‘Malayan Emergency’ fame, 1948-60) have stated that in a guerrilla war then, firstly the hearts and minds of the locals must be won over.
-Secondly a minimum 10:1 ratio of troop numbers and battle casualties in favour of the non-guerrilla force was essential in order to achieve dominance and to then claim victory.
+Secondly, a minimum 10:1 ratio of troop numbers and battle casualties in favour of the anti-guerrilla force (Australia in this case) was essential in order to achieve dominance and to then claim victory.
 Yet, in reality, this goal was not always achieved by the Australians.
 To suggest otherwise (though popular in some quarters) is just simply wrong.

 ♪♪ One by one ...
 I see the old ghosts risin’ …

 Stumblin’ across ‘Big Muddy’ ... when the light gets dim …